Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Approximating the Covariance Function

 where $S(\cdot)$ is the spectral density of the covariance function, $\lambda_j$ is the $j$th eigenvalue and $\phi_j(\cdot)$ the eigenfunction of the Laplace operator in a given domain.
 These expressions tend to be simple closed-form expressions.

 The right hand side of \eqref{eq:approximation} is very easy to evaluate, because it corresponds to evaluating the spectral density at the square roots of the eigenvalues and multiplying them with the eigenfunctions of the Laplace operator.
-Because the eigenvalues of the Laplacian operator are monotonically increasing with $j$ and for bounded covariance functions the spectral density goes to zero fast with higher frequencies, we can expect to obtain a good approximation of the right hand side by retaining only a finite number of terms in the series.
+Because the eigenvalues of the Laplace operator are monotonically increasing with $j$ and for bounded covariance functions the spectral density goes to zero fast with higher frequencies, we can expect to obtain a good approximation of the right hand side by retaining only a finite number of terms in the series.
 However, even with an infinite number of terms this is only an approximation, because we assumed a compact domain with boundary conditions.
 The approximation can be, though, expected to be good at the input values which are not near the boundary of $\Omega$, where the Laplacian was taken to be zero.

-As an example, Figure~\ref{fig:covfun_approx} shows Mat{\'e}rn covariance functions of various degrees of smoothness $\nu$ \citep[see, \eg,][]{Rasmussen+Williams:2006} and approximations for different numbers of basis functions in the approximation.
-The basis consists of the functions $\phi_j(x) = L^{-1/2} \sin(\pi j (x + L)/ (2L))$ and the eigenvalues were $\lambda_j = (\pi \, j / (2L))^2$ with $L = 1$ and $\ell = 0.1$.
+As an example, Figure~\ref{fig:covfun_approx} shows Mat{\'e}rn covariance functions of various degrees of smoothness $\nu$ \citep[see, \eg,][Ch.~4]{Rasmussen+Williams:2006} and approximations for different numbers of basis functions in the approximation.
+The basis consists of the eigenfunctions of the Laplacian in \eqref{eq:eigenf_eqs} with $\Omega = [-L,L]$ which gives the eigenfunctions $\phi_j(x) = L^{-1/2} \sin(\pi j (x + L)/ (2L))$ and the eigenvalues $\lambda_j = (\pi \, j / (2L))^2$.
+In the figure we have set $L = 1$ and $\ell = 0.1$.
 For the squared exponential the approximation is indistinguishable from the exact curve already at $m=12$, whereas the less smooth functions require more terms.